Skip to content

 While security testing is critical, not every business is equipped to perform assessments in house.
 You may need to hire a third-party information security analyst.
 Paying for an assessment can seem like a big investment, but it’s a lot more affordable than dealing with the aftermath of a successful attack.

 You can use the results of your cybersecurity testing to continuously improve your posture.
-In addition, consider leveraging threat intelligence to understand emerging threats that may target your business.
+In addition, consider leveraging threat intelligence to understand emerging cybersecurity threats that may target your business.
 Cyber insurance can also add an extra layer of protection to your security operations.

 Meredith Kreisa headshot